yazanpsut/django-url-permissions/README.md

 # django-url-permissions

-Django url permissions was created to handle user role permission by url, so if you need to create a serten role and give that role permission to that url, then you can use this package.
+Django url permissions was created to handle user role permission by url, so if you need to create a certain role and give that role permission to that url, then you can use this package.

 What does it do?
 -